NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/What-is-Headless/index.md

 #### So how do we do this?

 Basically, I install the headless version of the Raspberry Pi Operating system (called OS lite) on the Raspberry Pi SD card, and set it up to speak to the Wi-Fi router.
 Then I use SSH and some authentication stuff to connect to the Raspberry Pi from the mac.
-> See the detailled step by step [OS lite installation and SSH instructions](/Raspberry-Pi/Installation-RPi-OS-Lite-Headless/) on how to do to this.
+> See the detailed step by step [OS lite installation and SSH instructions](/Raspberry-Pi/Installation-RPi-OS-Lite-Headless/) on how to do to this.

 #### What about programming in the Raspberry Pi?

-After all, the idea is to have control of the Raspberry Pi from the MacBook - to create programs that turn the Pi into the applicance we want (in my case - a looper).
+After all, the idea is to have control of the Raspberry Pi from the MacBook - to create programs that turn the Pi into the appliance we want (in my case - a looper).
 The code has to be developed and run on the Pi.

 Fear not developer tools such as IDE are available that run on the mac but all the code written lives on the Raspberry Pi, and runs on the Raspberry Pi.
 The IDE running on the mac allows for code writing, linting, debugging, just as if we were doing this on the Raspberry Pi that has its own monitor, keyboard and mouse.